wp-plugins/what-template-file-am-i-viewing/readme.txt

 = Where do I see the output of this plugin? =

-The output of the plugin displays at the top of the page on the front end of your site.
+The output of the plugin displays in the admin bar at the top of the page on the front end of your site.

 = Where is the options page for this plugin? =
 There are no options for this plugin, nor is there an options page.